ErrorDAR32/eggcounter/Journal.md

 i should write a facility for proofing table column names for having a robust type checked system and not just writing the names directly

+# 23/8/22
+### 1st entry
+yes, i kinda abandoned this, creative block and lack of time, but i also had time to think more about this, and i came to a very important conclusion, i need to create my mock database before going any further, an in memory database without anything fancy, just the data properly organized, this requires moving all functions in the database module to traits so i can implement them on the sqlite (implementation next to the trait itself) and the in memory database, also i need to revise all the code, that shouldnt be hard i have to delay the sqlite db implementation until after i have everything else going.